 Builder API

-Creating a hierarchy of elements is often awkward and cumbersome when working with GWT Elemental.
+Creating a hierarchy of elements is often awkward and cumbersome when working with Elemental.
 Even simple structures like

 lead to a vast amount of Document.createElement()